First Red Scare: Boston police strike

-A report from Washington, D.C. included this headline: "Senators Think Effort to Sovietize the Government Is Started".
+A report from Washington, D.C., included this headline: "Senators Think Effort to Sovietize the Government Is Started".
 Senator Henry Cabot Lodge saw in the strike the dangers of the national labor movement: "If the American Federation of Labor succeeds in getting hold of the police in Boston it will go all over the country, and we shall be in measurable distance of Soviet government by labor unions."
 The Ohio State Journal opposed any sympathetic treatment of the strikers: "When a policeman strikes, he should be debarred not only from resuming his office, but from citizenship as well.
 He has committed the unpardonable sin; he has forfeited all his rights."

 Samuel Gompers of the AFL recognized that the strike was damaging labor in the public mind and advised the strikers to return to work.
 The Police Commissioner, however, remained adamant and refused to re-hire the striking policemen.
 He was supported by Massachusetts Governor Calvin Coolidge, whose rebuke of Gompers earned him a national reputation.
 Famous as a man of few words, he put the anti-union position simply: "There is no right to strike against the public safety, anywhere, anytime."

 The strike proved another setback for labor and the AFL immediately withdrew its recognition of police unions.
 Coolidge won the Republican nomination for Vice-President in the 1920 presidential election in part due to his actions during the Boston Police Strike.

+1918–1920 New York City rent strikes

+Following a housing and coal shortage caused by the mobilization for World War I, a wave of rent strikes occurred across all of New York City and Jersey City from 1918 to 1920.
+While it is unclear exactly how many tenants were involved, at least tens of thousands and likely hundreds of thousands tenants struck.

+In response to the strikes, which was marked heavily by the Red Scare, rhetoric accusing tenant leaders of being Bolsheviks and comments that claimed a fear that there would be a mass uprising were commonly invoked by political officials at the time.
+Repression by the government was also prevalent; two examples include the Palmer Raids and Lusk Committee raids.
+The period was also marked by anti-Semitic rhetoric.

+In 1920, the five Socialist members of the New York state assembly were expelled from it by a vote of 140 to 6, partially in response to their support for the strikes.

+By its end, the wave of strikes had led to the passage of the first rent laws in the country and fundamentally shifted tenant-landlord relations.
+However, the more radical tenant groups largely were destroyed by raids or slowly dwindled as a result of the new laws addressing the crisis.